 - When you delegate care, you are still responsible for:

-- the overall management of the patient, and must ensure that your patient receives the same standard of care that you would provide, and
+- the overall management of the patient, and must ensure that your patient receives the same standard of care that you would provide

-- the work of the person to whom you have delegated the procedure and any clinical findings.248
+- the work of the person to whom you have delegated the procedure and any clinical findings.287

 - When you delegate, you should be satisfied that the person to whom you delegate has the skills and experience to provide the relevant care or undertake the procedure.
-If harm can result from the procedure, such as instilling eye drops or insertion and removal of a contact lens, you must remain on the premises so you can intervene if necessary.249
+If harm can result from the procedure, such as instilling eye drops or inserting and removing a contact lens, you must remain on the premises so you can intervene if necessary.288

 - You should explain to the patient that you are delegating a particular part of their care to your colleague and that you will discuss any clinical findings with the patient.